Fox-ML-infrastructure/Fox-v1-infra/README.md

 - Commercial use without a license
 - Unmodified production HFT or revenue-generating systems

-Fox-v1-infra provides **architecture**, not alpha.
+FoxML Core provides **architecture**, not alpha.

 ---------------------------------------------------------------------

 ## Licensing (Dual-License Model)

-Fox-v1-infra is distributed under a dual licensing system.
+FoxML Core is distributed under a dual licensing system.

 ### AGPL-3.0 (Open Source)
 Permitted for: